 It looks like running a business that changes lives.
 It looks like freedom and leadership and systems that support my brain instead of shaming it.

 It looks like success—not in spite of my autism, but because I built something that works with it.
+I can unashamedly say that I know what accommodations I need to make my dream life possible.

 Some of us will need more support than others.
 But every one of us deserves to be respected, supported, and celebrated.